Brainwave (character): Publication history

 Brainwave first appeared in All-Star Squadron #24 (1983) and was created by Roy Thomas, Jerry Ordway and Mike Machlan.

 Fictional character biography

 Hank King Jr. is the son of Hank King Sr. and Merry Pemberton.
-As the second Brainwave, he is a founding member of Infinity, Inc., creating the group to bring honor to his family name.
-During the run of Infinity, Inc. Brainwave develops a relationship with Jade.
-He also absorbs his father's mental powers following his death, increasing his own powers and driving him insane.
+As the second Brainwave, he is a founding member of Infinity, Inc., creating the group in an attempt to bring honor to his family name.
+During the run of Infinity, Inc. Brainwave developed a relationship with fellow team member Jade.
+When Hank's father dies, he passes on his mental powers to his son, greatly increasing his existing powers and causing him to become somewhat unhinged.
+As a result, he is placed in a mental institution that had been created specifically for him thanks to funding from Alan Scott.